Home

 Introductory remarks

-SAXS and SANS is unique in being able to probe both the outer structure and internal structure of gels, powders, colloids or particles in solution.
+SAXS and SANS are unique in being able to probe both the outer structure and internal structure of gels, powders, colloids or particles in solution.
 Different structural levels can be probed at different angles, or $q$-values.

 In some cases, an exact model may be generated to model the data, using a combination of form factors and structure factors, even for complex models.
 But if knowledge is limited or a detailed model is not necessary, one may use